Daniel Naroditsky: Accusations by Vladimir Kramnik

 Beginning in October 2024, Naroditsky was repeatedly accused of cheating by former world champion Vladimir Kramnik, without substantial evidence.
 Since 2023, Kramnik has accused numerous other players of cheating with flawed or insubstantial corroborating evidence.
 Naroditsky rejected the allegations, stating "To do what Kramnik has done and what everybody who supports him have done, in my mind, morally, it makes you worse than dirt."
 Naroditsky also commented on those that support Kramnik directly, calling them an "army of troglodyte lowlifes."
 Naroditsky was defended against the accusations by several figures of the chess community, including prominent figures such as GM Hikaru Nakamura and IM Levy Rozman, among many others.
 Kramnik's cheating allegations against Naroditsky continued until his death.

 During a podcast hosted by fellow GMs Fabiano Caruana and Cristian Chirilă in 2024, Naroditsky said the allegations had taken a deep toll on him.
 He called Kramnik's campaign "...a sustained, evil, and absolutely unhinged attempt to destroy my life," adding, "He is trying to ruin my life, he’s trying to inflict emotional harm, physical harm on me.
 He knows exactly what he’s doing."
 In his final livestream, on October 17, 2025, he suggested people might assume "the worst of intentions" if he were to start playing well off-stream.

 Following his death, FIDE said it was investigating Kramnik's campaign against Naroditsky, following calls for action by the chess community, including figures such as Nihal Sarin, Anna Cramling, and Nemo Zhou.
 FIDE President Arkady Dvorkovich said they will refer all relevant public statements made by Kramnik to the Ethics and Disciplinary Commission.
 Former world champion Magnus Carlsen, Hikaru Nakamura, and others condemned Kramnik's conduct.
 As of October 27, an online petition for FIDE to ban Kramnik had reached over 50,000 signatures.
 In a statement on X, Kramnik referred to Naroditsky's death as a tragedy and denied making any personal attacks towards Naroditsky.
+In July 2026, FIDE issued Kramnik a two-year ban from FIDE competitions and chess-related activities with the final 12 months of the ban suspended for a three year probationary period.